NEURO-OPHTHALMOLOGY FACULTY

 Scheie Eye Institute; 39th and Market Sts., Phila., PA 19104

-Dr. Shindler, who joined the faculty in July 2004, is an Associate Professor of Ophthalmology and Neurology and holds the F.M.
-Kirby Endowed Chair in Ophthalmology.
+Dr. Shindler, who joined the faculty in July 2004, is the F. M. Kirby Professor of Ophthalmology and a Professor of Neurology.
 He received his medical degree from Washington University (St. Louis, MO) and completed his residency in ophthalmology and fellowship in neuro-ophthalmology at the University of Pennsylvania.
 Dr. Shindler has a PhD in neuroscience from Washington University.
-His R01-funded research interests include studying mechanisms of nerve cell damage in optic neuritis and other diseases of the optic nerve.
+His research interests include studying mechanisms of nerve cell damage in optic neuritis and other diseases of the optic nerve, and development of novel neuroprotective therapies.
+His laboratory studies are funded by federal grants from the NIH and the Department of Defense, through various foundations including Research to Prevent Blindness and via industry partnerships.
 In addition to treating patients at the Scheie Eye Institute, Dr. Shindler directs the Neuro-Ophthalmology service at the Philadelphia VA Medical Center.

 Madhura Tamhankar, MD